How 9-11 Unfolded In Small Town Oklahoma

 Finally, our professor walked in to deliver his thoughts.
 The test was cancelled, class was dismissed, and he was opening his doors to anybody that needed to talk.
 That was the moment the heaviness of what happened hit all of us.
 9-11 was a huge moment in all of our young lives, and none of us knew how to feel yet.

-Some started crying.
-Others got angry.
+In complete disbelief, silence.
 We just sat there and watched with the world as the other building fell soon after.

 In the weeks after 9-11, the world saw something new.
 A very diverse country of a few hundred origins and nationalities come together to form one.
 As we witnessed the worst in some men, it somehow brought out the best in all of us.
 No race, no religion, no politics.
 We all walked tall as Americans.